 What is the internal recruitment?
 Internal recruitment as part of the career planning process

-Internal recruitment is the decision to relocate employees (existing) to vacancies in the organization.
+Internal recruitment is the decision to relocate current employees to vacancies in the organization.
 These staff actions include promotion, transfer, or relocation, but at the same hierarchical level up and downgrading of employees to a higher or lower hierarchical level.

 Organizational change management in successful companies